chanzuckerberg/shasta/README.md

 The compute cost of such an assembly is around $20 at AWS spot market or reserved prices.

-Shasta assembly quality is comparable or better to assembly quality achieved by other long read assemblers - see [this paper](https://www.biorxiv.org/content/10.1101/715722v1) for an extensive analysis.
+Shasta assembly quality is comparable or better than assembly quality achieved by other long read assemblers - see [this paper](https://www.biorxiv.org/content/10.1101/715722v1) for an extensive analysis.